 After the second coat dries, test the surface with a few drops of water.
 The liquid should bead up into droplets; if not, apply a third coat to ensure quality results.

-Let your tiled space dry completely before using.
+Finally, let your tiled space dry completely.
 Some sealers need only 24 hours to cure, while others can take up to 48 hours; check the manufacturer’s directions on how to seal grout to be certain.
 While it may be inconvenient to keep a room off-limits for a day or two, remind yourself how convenient it will be the next time you clean your grout.
 A good sealer means less time scrubbing, so this is one chore that will make your routine bathroom cleaning a breeze.